 The provision of resources that can be applied to carry out consultation includes the staff of the Regeneration and Housing Service, supplemented by relevant staff from other Council departments and, if appropriate, external consultants.
-Forward Planning section of the Development Services Department, in particular the Policy Team (4 full time staff) Colin new text here please?? supplemented by specialist Countryside, Regeneration and Conservation staff that can be drawn into the process as appropriate.
-It should be borne in mind however that other areas of work are also covered by staff within the section, consequently staff resources are under constant pressure.
-A specific budget of £2,000 per year is available from the Core Budget for planning policy work.
-In addition, planned expenditure from the Planning Delivery Grant currently allows for £60,000 to be drawn down to support the programme of policy preparation in the LDS and through the SCI.
 The Council's Service Planning Process gives the opportunity to put in place and review budget provision to ensure that any changes in planned expenditure or new initiatives can be monitored and planned for.